 Kendall K. Williams, having been born around the Trinbagonian (Trinidad & Tobago) culture, has adopted the country's national instrument, the steel pan.
 From as early as the age of four, Kendall made efforts to mimic his parents as they displayed their talents in a Miami-based steel band.
 It wasn't long before his efforts turned into a reality as he developed his skills and passion for the instrument.
 As he got older his passion brought out a connection to music and he was able to perform with large, world-renowned steel orchestras in Trinidad and Tobago as well as bands in the New York-based scene for many years.

 He took things a step further when he graduated from Florida Memorial University with a B.A. in Music under the direction of Dr. Dawn Batson, with his main instrument being the steel pan.
 He continued to further his studies at NYU Steinhardt, where he pursued a Masters of Music Degree in Music Theory & Composition, studying with Julia Wolfe, Michael Gordon, and Rich Shemaria.
 There he also actively participated in the NYU Steel band under the leadership of Artist Faculty member Josh Quillen.

-under the auspices of Dan Trueman, Steve Mackey, Dmitri Tymockzo, and So
+He received his doctorate in music composition from Princeton University in 2023, after studying under the auspices of Dan Trueman, Steve Mackey, Dmitri Tymockzo, So Percussion and others.